 PresenterClock might help an event organise to manage the time planning of a number of different tracks at an event.
 It certainly looks like it can send discreet timing messages to speakers as they actually present.
 That’s quite neat.

 PresenterClock enables speakers to see exactly where they are in their presentation, how long they have left and what the next slide will be.
 Because the software is an Add-in for PowerPoint, any notes for slides can also be displayed alongside the countdown clock, giving extra support and peace of mind.

 The claim gets to the heart of the PowerPoint problem.
 Some presenters use PowerPoint as a crutch.
-Choosing to use PowerPoint with PresenterClock suggests that a speaker would be prepared to absolve all responsibility for their own practice and rehearsal.
-A speaker who needs PresenterClock to remind them of their position in their presentation needs a lot more help than this software product will provide.
+But do you want to use PresenterClock for everything?
+Do you want to skip all the necessary hard work. practice and rehearsal?
+Really?
+Because if you are a presenter who needs PresenterClock to remind you of your position in your presentation. then you probably need a lot more help than this PowerPoint presentation add-in will provide.